qbead/qbeadWebsite/content/book/lightandcolor.md

 ## Light Waves and Color

-Let's wrap up by discussing how light waves impact the colors we see.
+Let's wrap up by discussing how light waves interact with colored materials, and what it even means for a material to have a color.

 A neat property of light is that it travels differently through different materials.
-One example is that light travels at a different speed in the air than in water.
+One example is that light travels at a different speed in the air and in water.
 Each time light travels from one material to another, it can be reflected, absorbed, or transmitted.
 When light is reflected, it bounces off the interface where the materials meet and travels in the other direction.
 When it's absorbed, the light doesn't travel in the new material but is absorbed by the particles in the material instead.
 This can result in heat.
 This is why your black shirt gets hot in the sun; it absorbs a lot of light.
 Finally, light can be transmitted, which means the light keeps traveling in the new material, although it may have a different speed or direction.
+Importantly, differen wavelengths (i.e. different colors) of light can interact differently with a given material.

 When we look at an object, we see its color.
 But how does this happen?